blog posts

 What Is Redundancy In The Network And What Equipment And Technologies Can Be Implemented?

-One Of The Important Concepts Around Computer Networks And Network Supervisors And IT Teams Should Have A Certain Attention To It Is Error Tolerance Threshold.
+One Of The Important Concepts Around Computer Networks, And Network Supervisors And IT Teams Should Pay Particular Attention To It, is the Error Tolerance Threshold.

 This concept means continuing the work of a communication infrastructure after a problem or failure.
-The solution to overcome this problem is redundancy.
+Redundancy is the solution to overcome this problem.

-When communication systems and networks are implemented based on the redundancy principle, the failure of a component will not cause network disruption, as the equipment will be able to continue working.
+When communication systems and networks are implemented based on the redundancy principle, a component’s failure does not cause network disruption, as the equipment can continue working.

 That’s why large organizations and companies design networks based on redundancy and error tolerance principles.